 Carpal tunnel syndrome can be corrected surgically by simply releasing the transverse carpal ligament to decompress the pinched nerve.
 This carpal tunnel release can usually be performed endoscopically.

-This standard surgical technique for median nerve decompression -- that is, carpal tunnel release -- has been a very successful operation restoring most patients to their prior activities.
+This standard surgical technique for median nerve decompression—that is, carpal tunnel release—has been a very successful operation in restoring patients to their favorite activities.

-VIDEO: Endoscopic Carpal Tunnel Release by David Auerbach MD.
+VIDEO: Endoscopic Carpal Tunnel Release by David M. Auerbach, MD.